 Ever been injured in a yoga class?
 Chances are, we’ve all felt a twinge in one class or another.
 So, who’s at fault?
 The teacher?
 The student?
 Or are occasional tweaks simply part of being active and exploring our limits?

-Since William Broad began writing about yoga injuries in the New York Times, most fingers have been pointed at unqualified yoga teachers.
+Since William Broad began writing about yoga injuries in the New York Times and on Facebook, most fingers have been pointed at unqualified yoga teachers.
 Michaelle Edwards, founder of YogAlign, goes further, claiming that yoga injuries are prevalent because many poses are anatomically incompatible with the human body.
 This is a complex issue, too long for a blog post.
 A few thoughts for starters:

 In February, a few weeks into winter session, a new student politely told me, “Last week my back hurt the day after class.”